 Addressing this methodological challenge is currently the central core of my work.
 I believe this research is transformational in that it integrates academically disparate areas of expertise in engineering, management, and social science, into a coherent articulation of systems modelling for engineers.

-Mike is currently Reader in Engineering Systems focussing on developing problem structuring methods for systems practice in engineering.
+Mike is Professor of Engineering Systems, focussing on developing problem structuring methods for systems practice in engineering.
 Previously, he was responsible for developing research strategy as Research Director for the Systems Centre and leader of the Systems Research Group.

 Prior to joining the University Mike was Senior Research Manager at Hewlett-Packard’s European Research Laboratory where he managed a number of projects researching the development and application of system modelling techniques to understanding the performance of very large complex managed services with focus areas in data centre operations, information security and automation.
 This work included systems based modelling and tool development, managing software development using agile approaches, working on new ways to engage diverse stakeholders and longer term theory development.

 Before joining Hewlett-Packard, he was Director of the Intelligent Computer Systems Centre at UWE where he managed an innovative research centre and made research contributions in the areas of systems development and open architecture principles through funding from the following programmes – Open Distributed Systems Architecture (ODSA), ESPRIT, AIM – and also directly from industry.

 Mike is a Chartered Engineer (MINCOSE MBCS CITP CEng) and also holds an MBA from the University of Bath.

 View complete publications list in the University of Bristol publications system